Itsmigsblahblahblah/Migs-Projects/Frontend/WEATHER_UI_IMPROVEMENTS.md

 # Weather UI Improvements Implementation Summary

 ## Overview
-This document summarizes the UI improvements made to the weather functionality in the Majayjay Farm Resource Management System.
+This document summarizes the UI improvements made to the weather functionality in Harvestify.
 The enhancements focus on replacing scroll boxes with modal popups and arranging forecast days in a horizontal layout for better readability.

 ## Features Implemented